cea-hpc/modules/doc/source/module.rst

 **MODULERCFILE**

- Location of a global run-command file containing *modulefile* specific setup.
-See also Modulecmd startup section.
+ The location of a global run-command file containing *modulefile* specific setup.
+See `Modulecmd startup`_ section for detailed information.

 **MODULESHOME**